-We have forecasted projected losses, PPNR, and other items affecting capital using a series of models and estimation techniques that translate the economic and financial variables in the Supervisory Severely Adverse Scenario to losses and revenues.
+We have forecasted projected losses, Pre-Provision Net Revenue ("PPNR"), and other items affecting capital using a series of models and estimation techniques that translate the economic and financial variables in the Supervisory Severely Adverse Scenario to losses and revenues.

 Occasionally it is necessary to supplement modeled projections with expert judgment where historical data may be inadequate to project loss and revenue estimates or historical relationships may not hold up under forward-looking hypothetical scenarios.
-In these cases, we ensure consistency of projections with the conditions of the stress test through a cross-functional governance structure and control environment that incorporates multiple levels of review, challenge, and approval.
+In these cases, which are referred to as qualitative frameworks, we ensure consistency of projections with the conditions of the stress test through a cross-functional governance structure and control environment that incorporates multiple levels of review, challenge, and approval.

 Loan Losses.
-We have developed a series of models to estimate losses on various types of loans.
+We have developed a series of models and qualitative frameworks to estimate losses on various types of loans.
 Loss projection methods are product-specific and link economic variables to credit performance based on historical and expected relationships.
 The table below identifies major loan types and key assumptions used to derive loss estimates.